Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ## Next Time

+First, I want to say a huge thank-you to my Patreons, your support for the channel so early on really helps!

+And if you enjoyed the video, don't forget to like and subscribe, you'd be surprised how much of a positive impact that has for creators!

 We've now covered all of what I'd describe as the core, synchronous language features (at least...
-I hope).
+I hope, let me know if you think I've missed something crucial).

-We're going move on to Threads in the next video, discuss what they are and some of the most important and useful tools to use when working with them.
+We're moving on to Threads in the next video, we'll discuss what they are, why you'd use them, and some of the most important and useful tools to use when working with them.

-A huge thank you to my Patreon supporters.

-If you enjoyed the video, don't forget to like and subscribe, and I want to say a huge thank you to my Patreon supporters.

-And I'll see you next time.
+With that, I'll see you next time.